SamuelSwartzberg/flashcardifying_text_temp/inf.md

 SRAM is faster than DRAM and is therefore used for the chace and internal registers.
 RAM is sometimes used as a catch-all for any primary memory.
-Principle of locality AKA locality of reference principle of locality = (Principle of) Temporal Locality &amp; Spatial Locality principle of locality relates to memory access, specifically it predicts what memory will be accessed next. principle of spatial locality = Memory that is close (to the currently accessed memory cell) will tend to be accessed again principle of spatial locality = Memory that has recently been referenced will be referenced again soon.
+Principle of locality AKA locality of reference principle of locality = (Principle of) Temporal Locality ＆ Spatial Locality principle of locality relates to memory access, specifically it predicts what memory will be accessed next. principle of spatial locality = Memory that is close (to the currently accessed memory cell) will tend to be accessed again principle of spatial locality = Memory that has recently been referenced will be referenced again soon.